sauravsapkota/ehrsystem/README.md

 - `Medicine`: Stores information about prescribed medicines.
 - `Prescription`: Links patients with prescribed medicines, storing the dosage information.

-Please refer to the schema section in the project for a detailed representation of the database schema.

 ## References

 - [Django Documentation](https://docs.djangoproject.com/)